Updated on June 12, 2025

 • Infection

-Risk Factors of Ophthalmoplegia
+What Are the Risk Factors of Ophthalmoplegia?

 People with conditions that change their muscle control, like multiple sclerosis or Graves’ disease, are also more at risk than others.

-How is Ophthalmoplegia Diagnosed?
+How is Ophthalmoplegia Treated?

 Treatment for ophthalmoplegia depends on the condition’s type, symptoms, and underlying cause.
+Children born with ophthalmoplegia usually learn to compensate and may not be aware of their vision issues.

-In some cases, treatments of migraines can result in improved outcomes for individuals with ophthalmoplegia.
+On the other hand, adults may receive special glasses or wear an eye patch to assist with double vision and help achieve normal vision.
+In some cases, treatments for migraines can result in improved outcomes for individuals with ophthalmoplegia.

 Can You Prevent Ophthalmoplegia?